erdoganonur/flick/README.md

 * Save log output for Android or iOS.
 * Display device information or save it to a file.
 * Install or Uninstall applications from devices.
 * Capture device vitals (Android Only) for app and system performance.
+   * If anyone knows of a tool to capture performance for iOS please let me know and I'll add it to Flick.
 * Checkout the latest release notes [here](https://github.com/isonic1/flick/releases).

 Reason